neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/connections/filtering/relationship/arrays.md

         title
         actorsConnection(
             where: {
-                relationship: {
-                    quotes_INCLUDES: "Life is like a box of chocolates" }
+                edge: { quotes_INCLUDES: "Life is like a box of chocolates" }
             }
         ) {
             edges {